johnszen/HuaweiP40/README.md

 My main reason is that I don't want to get lock in to Google.
 I want to only use apps that can run on my old P10 and new P40 (with Google GMS ban on).

+After 2 days of using, I am not blocked in my work or my daily life.

+The User Experience (UX) on P40 is quite pleasant.

 ## Huawei Phone Clone
 After initiate setup, start Huawei Phone Clone at both P10 and P40.